xingkaixin/PySmash/README.md

 PySmash
 =======

-use Python to build Smash
+use Python to build Smash and compare with JavaSmash